TechmatesTeam/koroh/README.md

    # Edit .env with your configuration
    ```

-3. Start the development environment:
+3. Start the full development environment:

    ```bash
    make dev